-Honor Code, Judicial Process, Appropriate Computer Use, Alcohol and Drug Policy, Leaves of Absence, Parental Notification
+Honor Code, Conduct Process, Appropriate Computer Use, Alcohol and Drug Policy, Leaves of Absence, Parental Notification

 As a parent or guardian, you may have a special interest in these College policies.

 Connecticut College is one of the few non-military, non-religious colleges in the country with a comprehensive honor system.
 The code sets high standards and expectations for academic and social honor.
 Our Honor Code includes academic and social interactions, and creates a spirit of openness and trust on campus.
 All members of the campus community are expected to uphold the code.

 The code has purview over academic breaches of honor and social misconduct, such as discussion of exam content, attempts to give or receive help on an exam, plagiarism, sexual assault, vandalism, stealing, harassment and misuse of a College ID.